Chris Kayler Fine Art Nature Photography - Print Sales, Workshops, Books

 The website of Chris Kayler, a fine art nature photographer creating memorable images of spectacular wildlife and magnificent landscapes.

 In my hands, a camera is a tool with which to create art, not "take" it.

-As a medium, photography is the perfect tool for my creation of art because I can simultaneously display the beautiful reality of nature while also showcasing my own vision and personal style.
+Photography is the perfect medium for me because I can simultaneously display the beautiful reality of nature while also showcasing my own vision and personal style.
 This style and vision blossoms from my personal experiences with nature.
-Each photograph that I create has a lifetime of memories and emotions behind it.
-Some photographs may call back to times of overwhelming loneliness, some of sadness, and some of immense joy.
-While in nature creating photographs, I let my emotions and reactions to the scene purposefully guide me towards the creation of something meaningful and memorable.
-I often enjoy looking back at my art and feeling all of the emotions that I felt at the time flood back into consciousness.
+Each photograph I create has a lifetime of memories and emotions behind it.
+Some photographs may call back to times of overwhelming loneliness, or of sadness, or of immense joy.
+While photographing, I let my emotions and reactions to my surroundings purposefully guide me towards the creation of something meaningful and memorable.
+I often enjoy looking back at my art and feeling all of the emotions that I experienced at the time flood back into consciousness.

-Another aspect of my work that I often consider is the appreciation for nature that it may be able to instill in others.
-I believe that our culture today lives too far removed from real natural experiences, and as a whole we have lost a lot of our appreciation and connection with the natural world.
-I feel great pride in knowing that my work may bring help to begin changing that.
+One of my goals as an artist is to instill a sense of awe and appreciation for nature within those who view my work.
+Within our culture today, we live our lives too far removed from real natural experiences and have lost our appreciation and connection with the natural world.
+Nature itself has become an alien concept.
+I take pride in knowing that my work helps to begin changing that.
 If my art has inspired even a small bit of natural appreciation where it may not have existed before, then I feel that I have succeeded.